JasonTuyen/prototype/README.md

 # prototype
 A repository to hold my smaller projects that aren't big enough to have their own repository.

+* Clicker
-* Clicker - A idle clicking game.
-Complete.
+  * An idle clicking game.
+  * Made with HTML/CSS/JS.
+  * Complete.
+* List
-* List - A simple todo list.
-Complete.
+  * A simple todo list.
+  * Made with HTML/CSS/JS
+  * Complete.
+* rps
-* rps - A rock,paper,scissors game.
-Complete.
+  * A rock, paper, scissors game.
+  * Made with Java.
+  * Complete.
+* watch-together
+  * A Rabb.It replacement essetially it's a web app that let's friend watch videos together.
+  * Made with HTML/CSS/JS
+  * Incomplete